Quick reminder what is frisor

 As I’m using django-bootstrap3 for rendering forms I thought it will be simple

 to use nice bootstrap form in my template.
-Because I added url_filter
+Because I added url_filter to

-view context, I can access filter form by url_filter.form
+view context, I can access filter form by url_filter.form:

 <!-- index.html -->